-If you're looking for an expert same day emergency dentist near you in Leicester, then our friendly and highly rated team can help.
+If you're looking for an expert same day 'emergency dentist near me' in Leicester, our friendly and highly rated team can help.

-Our emergency dental team includes our highly experienced principal dentist, Dr. Sarjoo Patel (GDC No: 65530).
-Sarjoo has over 31 years extensive dentistry experience and has been the principal at Forest House since November 2000.
+Our highly experienced emergency dental team includes our expert principal dentist, Dr. Sarjoo Patel, who has over 33 years extensive dentistry experience.

 All our dentists are members of the General Dental Council (GDC) and our practice is monitored and regulated by the Care Quality Commission (CQC) so you can be rest assured you are in safe, expert hands.